Portuguese Expeditionary Corps: Combat service until the Lys

 CEP suffered the first German attack on 4 June 1917, made against Neuve-Chapelle sector.
 The attack was repelled by the 35th Portuguese Infantry Battalion, which had deployed to the front trenches just two days before.
 On the night of 12 June, a more intense German attack was carried out against Ferme du Bois and Neuve-Chapelle sectors, being repelled by the 2nd, 3rd and 7th infantry battalions.

 On 14 August, the Germans launched a strong attack against the Portuguese lines.
 After an intense artillery bombardment, a Stosstruppen battalion assaulted the Neuve-Chapelle and Fauquissart sectors.
 In the defence against this attack, 2nd Lieutenant Hernâni Cidade of the 35th Infantry Battalion stood out, being able to capture several German prisoners, including the captain who led the assault.
 In another German assault on 14 September, 2nd Lieutenant Gomes Teixeira, of the 7th Infantry Battalion, led a counterattack with his platoon, killing the German commander and other men and capturing four prisoners.
 Another 2nd Lieutenant, David Neto from the 4th Infantry Battalion, only supported by his orderly, captured an entire German patrol made up of one officer and seven men on 13 December.
 For the actions of these officers, the A-Line (Front Line) became known by the Portuguese troops as the "Line of the 2nd Lieutenants".

-These actions also made CEP one of the first units of First Army to comply with General Horne's request for the need to capture German prisoners for obtaining intelligence.
+These actions also made CEP one of the first units of the British First Army to comply with General Horne's request for the need to capture German prisoners for obtaining intelligence.
 This resulted in a commendation to the CEP from the First Army high command.

 The First Army command recognized that the front of the Portuguese Sector was too long to be defended by only four brigades and reduced it to 12 km on 22 December 1917.
 From then on and until 6 April 1918, it was constituted, from left to right, by the brigade sectors of Fauquissart, Chapigny, Neuve-Chapelle and Ferme du Bois.

 Morale was low throughout the winter of 1917–1918, partly due to bad weather and partly due to a perception among the soldiers that there was no reason for them to be in France.
 In December 1917, the Portuguese government was brought down; Sidónio Pais was declared to be the new president.
 The new government called the Portuguese support for the Allies into question and made it easier getting furlough.
 Many officers used this opportunity.
 Another factor was that the UK diverted its whole sea transport capacity for use by American forces after April 1917 when the United States declared war to Germany.